 Dunbrody Famine Ship, Wexford

-The national tourism development board believes that this will be as successful as their initiative, the Wild Atlantic Way.
-Fáilte Ireland’s research has indicated that tourists would be more likely to come to Ireland to explore new landscapes, history, and culture or simply to take time out from their busy lives and careers to connect with local heritage and nature and their own place within.
-They believe that an initiative themed along these lines has the potential to deliver an extra 600,000 overseas visitors (growth of more than 20%) to the region and increase visitor revenue by almost 25% to $1 billion (€950m) in total by 2020.
+In 2015, the national tourism development board believed that this would be as successful as their initiative, the Wild Atlantic Way.
+Fáilte Ireland’s research indicated that tourists would be more likely to come to Ireland to explore new landscapes, history, and culture or simply to take time out from their busy lives and careers to connect with local heritage and nature and their own place within.
+They believed that an initiative themed along these lines had the potential to deliver an extra 600,000 overseas visitors (growth of more than 20%) to the region and increase visitor revenue by almost 25% to $1 billion (€950m) in total by 2020.

 Minister of State for Tourism and Sport, Michael Ring said, “I believe that it will prove to be as significant a game-changer for the east and south of Ireland as the Wild Atlantic Way has been for the west.”